 What Exactly is Clean Beauty?

 The definition of “clean” is pretty fluid and varies from brand-to-brand.
-Some use it to mean their products are “natural” and “organic” while others (like Drunk Elephant) use it to mean that their products are free from things like parabens, sulfates, added dyes, fragrance, etc. The clearest definition of “Clean Beauty” that I have come across is from Sephora.
+Some use it to mean their products are “natural” and “organic” while others use it to mean that their products are free from things like parabens, sulfates, added dyes, fragrance, etc. The clearest definition of “Clean Beauty” that I have come across is from Sephora.
 They have a Clean at Sephora section on their website where they highlight products that are formulated without the following:

 Sulfates – SLS + SLES